Fruit Leather

 Can I make this in a dehydrator?

-Yes, you can dehydrate the fruit roll ups instead of baking them.
-Simply puree the fruit as instructed, then spread it into an even layer on silicone mats, place them on the dehydrator trays, and dehydrate at 140F/60C for 6-12 hours or until firm and dry.
+Yes, you can dehydrate the fruit roll-ups instead of baking them.
+Simply puree the fruit as instructed, then spread it into an even layer on silicone mats, place the mats on the dehydrator trays, and dehydrate at 140F/60C for 6-12 hours, or until firm and dry.

 fruit leather recipe.